 Branches of the Government:

-- Executive Branch - chief of state President Vladimir Putin; head of government Premier Dimitriy Medvedev; cabinet (composed of the Premier and his deputies and ministers).
+Executive: Chief of state President Vladimir PUTIN; head of government Premier Dimitriy Medvedev; cabinet (composed of the Premier and his deputies and ministers).

 Russia has a civil law system with judicial review of legislative acts.